-This meal replacement drink is mainly based on peas as a source of protein, which has been shown to be rich in arginine .
+This meal replacement powder is mainly based on pea protein isolate as protein powder source, which has been shown to be rich in arginine .
 For athletes, this could be a good reason as arginine plays a role in muscle building.

-Unlike other vegan protein products, we saw a lot of comments online that it’s surprisingly easy to mix.
+Unlike other vegan protein products, we saw a lot of comments online that this pea protein surprisingly easy to mix.
 As a result, you shouldn’t end up with a lumpy mess.

-That may also explain why it seems to be quite popular with families as well.
+That may also explain why this pea protein powder seems to be quite popular with families as well.

 This also delivers 30 grams of protein, which should be enough for the majority of athletes.